 You have now set up a continuous delivery workflow with Bitbucket Pipelines, and you can safely use pull requests to release code to your customers.

 You can find the final source of this example in the repository linked below.

 Continuous delivery with manual trigger for the release

 This configuration is great for teams that are practicing trunk-based development.

 First, we need to configure the automatic deployment to staging.
-You simply need to add a branch-specific pipeline for master that will deploy the staging environment.
+You simply need to add a branch-specific pipeline for main that will deploy the staging environment.

-image: node:4.6.0 # Doing a full clone to be able to push back to Heroku. clone: depth: full pipelines: branches: master: - step: script: # Modify the commands below to build your repository. - npm install - npm test - git push https://heroku:$HEROKU_API_KEY@git.heroku.com/$HEROKU_STAGING.git master
+image: node:4.6.0 # Doing a full clone to be able to push back to Heroku. clone: depth: full pipelines: branches: main: - step: script: # Modify the commands below to build your repository. - npm install - npm test - git push https://heroku:$HEROKU_API_KEY@git.heroku.com/$HEROKU_STAGING.git main